gft-academy-pl/gcp-ai/02-datalab.md

 Open your browser to the Cloud Datalab home page by clicking the Web preview button ![Diagram](https://github.com/gft-academy-pl/gcp-ai/blob/master/assets/web-preview-button.png), and then selecting Change port→Port 8081.

 ![Diagram](https://github.com/gft-academy-pl/gcp-ai/blob/master/assets/web-preview.png)

+When you create Datalab for the first time, it adds a datalab-notebooks [Cloud Source Repository](https://console.cloud.google.com/code/develop/repo) in the project (referred to, below, as the "cloud remote repo").
+This is a remote repository for the /content/datalab/notebooks git repository created in the docker container running in your Cloud Datalab VM instance (referred to, below, as the "Cloud Datalab VM repo").
+You can browse the cloud remote repo from the Google Cloud Platform Console Repositories page.